 By sharing her story and celebrating women, then maybe, just maybe, her impact can be multiplied.

 Naturally each of us here has women in mind from our childhoods, our travels and our communities.
 But we have to begin by saying how immensely inspired we are by the women refugees here in our studio.
 They have faced unfathomable hardships and loss - beyond anything we can imagine - yet are are ready to build new lives in a strange place and contribute.

 Despite a past torn apart by violence and intolerance, and many years in refugee camps, they come to the studio every day to work side-by-side, making each other laugh, pouring and packaging candles.
 They work hard and diligently, pay their taxes, and several have recently achieved citizenship.

 When asked about their weekends, we often hear about helping others... taking care of a family member, cooking for someone in need, acting as a translator at the hospital.
 These women refugees are among the most generous people we know.
 They inspire us with their unbounded kindness and compassion for which they never seek recognition.
 They are truly unsung heroines.

 Now it's your turn!
-Join us this week on Facebook and Instagram to celebrate the unsung heroines in all of our lives.
-We'll be inviting you to share your stories of everyday women doing the extraordinary, as well as sharing more of our own.
+Join us on Facebook and Instagram where we are always celebrating women from our studio and the unsung heroines in our lives.
+We'll be inviting you to share your stories celebrating women doing the extraordinary, as well as sharing more of our own.
 The idea is simple... to bring to light the infinite ways that women across the world are making a difference.